Raspberry Pi First Setup and Installation

 Then, it goes to the device section and asks you to plug in you SD card.
 It finds it and all you have to do is press (Write).
 The copying process begins; it takes about 2 to 3 minutes.
 If you see a popup window saying ‘Write Successful’ then you are good to go.

-Connecting and Booting Raspberry Pi
+4. Connect and Boot your Raspberry Pi

 It now time to give life to your Pi.
 You will need to connect it to an HDMI screen or use a HDMI-VGA converter if you have an old one.
 Next, having put the loaded SD card into the Raspberry Pi, and having connected a mouse and a keyboard to it, you just need to give it power.
 It uses micro USB power, just like the one you use to charge your Android Phone.